Smoke Photography Tutorial: How to Photograph and Edit Smoke

 Now you have your duplicate layer selected you need to check for any imperfections.
 Remember, the black background of the smoke photo must be 100% black – RGB 0, 0, 0.

 If you adjusted the blacks in Camera RAW, then it may seem as though it’s already pure black.
-But, if there are any flaws, they may appear on other screens.
+But, due to differences in screen calibrations, if there are any flaws, they may not be visible to the naked eye.
+The last thing you want is for hidden imperfections to appear on other screens.

-To accurately check for blemishes, spots, glare, etc, do the following:
+To accurately check for invisible blemishes, spots, glare, etc, do the following:

 - From the Menu Bar create a Levels Layer: Layer > New Adjustment Layer > Levels.
 For easy reference later, leave the name of the new layer as Levels 1.”